 Now if four people come in with the same medical condition that needs the same doctor but each patient has different medical insurance then each insurer pays a different amount.

 For this, you need software to track all payments.
-You can allow the contracts which pay full payment or even used to predict future collections.
+You can allow the contracts which pay full payment or even be used to predict future collections.

-Daily ageing of receivable
+Daily Ageing of Receivable

 With no 30-60-90 days plan being followed manual monitoring is needed for each claim.
 Practice can improve their days-sales-outstanding (DSO) with constant monitoring of all claims.
 The sooner practice follow-up with insurers the better chance you have of being paid than the claim being lost or ignored.
 Practice management software can help keep track of this without manually doing this work.